Do animals have the same consciousness as humans?

 … ‘animals do reason.
 They do not reason in the same areas that you do (intently).
 In those areas in which they do reason, they understand cause and effect quite well.
 Their reasoning is applied, however, to levels of activity to which your own reasoning is not applied.
 Therefore, often animal reasoning is not apparent to you.
 Animals are curious.
 Their curiosity is applied to areas in which you seldom apply your own.’

 Autism Assistance Dogs are only ever placed with children, never with adults, because the taller and heavier the person in the AA dog’s ‘charge’ the less able the AA dog is to keep them safe, plus that weight would hurt them as they pull against their charge in the bolt.
-Bailey has done no work since his diagnosis for almost a year.
+This, plus the fact that Bailey has done no work since his diagnosis for almost a year, makes what he did even more extraordinary.

 One evening in May 2021, I took Bailey for a walk.
 It had rained for most of the day and, as we both prefer not to take exercise walks in the rain, I had waited until late evening when the weather was dry and calm.
 Bailey was on his lead, not his support harness, happily sniffing his way along the pavement down the street near our home, showing his usual interest in each blade of grass, tree trunk and lamp post we passed.